 The granite rock formation looks especially breathtaking in the golden hour and with a few perfectly-placed Muskoka Chairs at the lookout point, it's the perfect spot to enjoy the sunset.

 Since the lookout becomes a popular leaf-peeping destination during the fall season, plan to visit on a weekday if you want to steer clear of the crowds.

-Make sure to be respectful during your visit.
-Adhere to social distancing measures by visiting with a small group and pick up your trash to leave the area just as beautiful as you found it.
+Make sure to be respectful during your visit and pick up your trash to leave the area just as beautiful as you found it.

 Join the conversation Load comments